 Are there alternative treatments to a surgical Brow Lift?

 A brow lift is the only surgical option for this area of the face.
 But there are non-surgical options.
-These are neuromodulators such as Botox or Xeomin, and dermal fillers such as Juvederm and Restylane.
+These are neuromodulators such as Botox, and dermal fillers such as Juvederm and Restylane.
 Neuromodulators are used to relax the brow depressor muscles, allowing the brow to rise.
 Dermal fillers can then raise the brow and add volume to deflated areas of the brow and temple area.

 Schedule a Consultation